 Who We Are

-Being the first China Cultural Center in the Nordic Region, our center is dedicated to promoting the understanding and appreciation of Chinese culture to the local people through cultural events and activities, with the purpose of continuously fostering mutual understanding and strengthening existing friendships between China and Denmark.
+As the first China Cultural Center in the Nordic Region, our center is dedicated to promoting the understanding and appreciation of Chinese culture to the local people through cultural events and activities, with the purpose of continuously fostering mutual understanding and strengthening existing friendships between China and Denmark.
 Our mission: quality, friendship, partnership, and accessibility.
-The cultural center is located on H.C.
-Andersens Boulevard in the center of Copenhagen, the capital of Denmark.
+The cultural center is situated on H.C.
+Andersens Boulevard in the heart of Copenhagen.
 It was the former site for the Royal Danish Academy of Music.
-The cultural center is adjacent to the city’s landmarks and famous buildings such as the Copenhagen City Hall, Tivoli Gardens, and Ny Carlsberg Glyptotek.
+The cultural center is next to the city’s landmarks and famous buildings including the Copenhagen City Hall, Tivoli Gardens, and Ny Carlsberg Glyptotek.

-The building of the cultural center has an indoor area of 2434 square meters with a multifunctional hall, exhibition hall, library, room for Chinese tea culture, multiple classrooms for teachings, and other facilities.
+The building has an interior space of 2,434 square meters and contains a number of facilities including a multi-functional hall, an exhibition hall, a library, a room for Chinese tea culture, several classrooms for teaching, and other rooms and spaces.
 The China Cultural Center in Copenhagen was jointly inaugurated by Comrade Liu Yunshan, the former member of the Politburo Standing Committee of the Chinese Communist Party, and Marianne Jelved, the former Minister of Culture of Denmark, on June 11, 2014.

 What We Do

-We host a variety of cultural events such as exhibitions, performances, seminars, panel discussions, film screenings, etc. on a regular basis.
-We offer short-term courses such as language classes, martial art, and taichi workshops as well as traditional Chinese painting and Chinese instrument courses, etc. We house a library to provide easy accessibility to the general public and to create a friendly environment for learning Chinese culture.
+On a regular basis, we host several cultural events, including exhibitions, concerts, seminars, panel discussions, film screenings, etc. We offer short-term courses including language classes, martial arts, and taichi workshops, as well as traditional Chinese painting and Chinese instrument classes, etc. We house a library to provide easy accessibility to the general public and to create a friendly environment for learning Chinese culture.

 Take a Look Inside the China Cultural Center in Copenhagen